HallofFamer/KtLox/README.md

 ### KtLox v1.2.0(next version)
 - Full Fledged Standard Library: Boolean, Number, String, Array, Dictionary, DateTime, etc.
-- Mechanism for efficiently loading standard library at interpreter startup.
+- Move all native classes from common package to the std.lang package.
+- Allow customized runtime configurations for KtLox at startup with config.properties
 - Split the Number class, which will distinguish between integers and floating numbers.

 ### KtLox v1.3.0
-- Syntactic Sugar for Array/Dictionary Literals.
+- Array/Dictionary Literals and square bracket notation for array/dictionary access.
 - Short closures/lambda expression with nonlocal returns.
 - Replace C style for loop by Kotlin style for-in loop for collection.
+- Improved Collection framework/library for KtLox
 - (maybe) Null-safe operator (?.).

 ### KtLox v1.4.0
 - Immutable variable declaration with **val**.
 - Function/method parameters are immutable by default(unless var keyword is used).
+- Classes, functions and traits are immutable variables.
 - (maybe) Allow properties/instance variables to be defined inside the class statements, instead of initializers.

 ### KtLox v1.5.0